-In this post, I share some of my experiences and lessons from working in a hagwon.
-I worked in Korea for one year, and while I had a generally positive experience overall, there are some important things to know before you commit to anything.
+In this post, I share some of my experiences and lessons from teaching in a Korean hagwon.
+I worked in Korea for one year before coming to Japan, and while I had a generally positive experience overall, there are some important things to know before you commit to anything.

-What to expect when teaching in a hagwon
+What to expect when teaching in a Korean hagwon

 1.Not all hagwons are created equal